Impact of ASPREE trial on public health recognised.

 Alfred Research Alliance – Highest Impact Factor

-The following month, ASPREE’s Principal Investigator in Australia, Prof John McNeil (pictured above), accepted the Alfred Research Alliance award for highest impact factor publications.
-ASPREE was a gold standard clinical trial and of such significance to older people and doctors that the prestigious New England Journal of Medicine took the unusual step of publishing three ASPREE papers in one journal issue.
+The following month, ASPREE’s Principal Investigator in Australia, Prof John McNeil (pictured below), accepted the Alfred Research Alliance award for highest impact factor publications.
+ASPREE was a gold standard clinical trial and of such significance to older adults and doctors that the prestigious New England Journal of Medicine took the unusual step of publishing three ASPREE papers at the same time.